-The error can happen for various reasons; we could attribute the failure to lousy coding on the app or website that you are attempting to run or visit.
+The error in Google Chrome can happen for various reasons; we could attribute the failure to lousy coding on the app or website that you are attempting to run or visit.
 Besides that, it could also be attributed to a bug in the browser or even something such as a corrupted extension.

-But sometimes due to bugs or corrupted extension, the web-browsers aren’t able to respect the cache control settings of the webserver due to which the server rejects the client request and you as the end-user aren’t able to access that website or application.
+But sometimes, due to bugs or corrupted extensions, the web-browsers aren’t able to respect the cache control settings of the web server, due to which the server rejects the client request, and you as the end-user aren’t able to access that website or application.
+If you are getting the err_cache_miss error in your Google Chrome browser when trying to open a website or application, then make sure that you have tried the below-mentioned methods to fix it.

 You can try any of the three methods I have provided in this guide, and in case the first one didn’t work for you, you can try the rest of the two.
-I have also made sure that this guide easy to understand even for a non-technical person, and I am quite sure that it will help you fix this issue in your web browser.
+I have also made sure that this guide is easy to understand even for a non-technical person, and I am sure that it will help you fix this issue in your web browser.

 Now you have to understand that software and apps can have various types of bugs, and for each bug, the software is developed to show a different warning message.

 In this troubleshooting guide, I will focus on just one “really annoying” issue, and that is the err_cache_miss in Google Chrome.
 So without any further ado, let’s get started.

 2. Clear Google Chrome History

 Almost every web browser keeps a record of the websites you visit.
-It helps them to improve the offline auto-suggest feature and also helps you to find the site in-case you forgot its name.
+It helps them improve the offline auto-suggest feature and helps you find the site in-case you forgot its name.

 All-in-all browser history is helpful, but they are also the main culprit behind many issues like sluggish loading browser, inaccessible sites, etc.

-We as the user usually don’t care too much of our web history, but if you find yourself continually running into the errors, then you should try deleting your history and see whether it fixes the issue or not.
+We, as the user, usually don’t care too much about our web history.
+Still, if you find yourself continually running into errors, then you should try deleting your history and see whether it fixes the issue or not.